WCFE-TV: History

 WCFE-TV signed on March 6, 1977, from its studios at SUNY Plattsburgh.
 In 1993, it rebranded itself as "Mountain Lake PBS" to reflect its growing viewership.

-From 1990 to 1996, WCFE-TV had a sister NPR station, WCFE-FM on 91.9.
+From 1990 to 1996, WCFE-TV had a sister NPR station, WCFE-FM 91.9.
 However, in a case of exceptionally bad timing, WCFE-FM signed on just as North Country Public Radio began building a number of satellites and repeaters in the WCFE-TV service area.
 It did not help matters that much of the area got a strong signal from Vermont Public Radio flagship WVPS in Burlington.
 It soon became apparent that Plattsburgh was too small for a standalone NPR station to be viable.
 Realizing that it was up against two established public radio broadcasters with more resources than it could hope to match, Mountain Lake sold WCFE-FM to Albany's WAMC in 1996, who operates 91.9 as a repeater, WCEL.